bastosgabriel/portchecker/README.md

 # Port Checker
-Script that checks if given range of ports are open or not.
+Script that checks if given range of ports are open or not. :door:

 ## How to use
 Just execute: